DogeTheBeast/College_notes/2nd Year/First term/CPEN 221/Mutability and Immutability.md

 String a = "foo";
 a = a.concat("bar");
 ```
-- when *concat* is used a new variable is declared and the pointer of *a* points toward the new instant
+- when *concat* is used a new variable is declared and the pointer of *a* points toward the new variable.
+- Hence, the original variable *a* is immutable.
+- **String Builder** can be used as an mutable variation of the String.